uktrade/streampq/README.md

 The Python built-in timedelta type is not used for PostgreSQL interval since timedelta does not offer a way to store PostgreSQL intervals of years or months, other than converting to days which would be a loss of information.

-A [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) is defined, streampq.Interval, with members:
+Instead, a [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) is defined, streampq.Interval, with members:

 | Member  | Type    |
 |:--------|:--------|